jlapaijmans/Consensify/README.md

 ## Computational requirements

 We have not run extensive testing of the new C++ version of consensify, so although it is of course a lot faster than the old Perl version, we don't know how much faster or how much RAM it needs.
 You have been warned - we are not responsible for killing your computer ;)

-The .pos and .counts files output by angsd are compressed (.gz), and must be uncompressed prior to computation with Consensify.
-The combined uncompressed size of these files can be around 40Gb.
-During the Consensify analysis, an intermediate file of equivalent size is generated.
-After computation, this file is automatically deleted, and the input .pos and .counts files can be compressed or deleted.
-The finished Consensify fasta will be around the size of the reference genome assembly, i.e. ~2.5 Gb for a mammal.
-If the computation terminates prematurely, then the intermediate file may not be deleted, and you may wish to delete it manually.

 ## Using Consensify for your own research